YanMeiChengs/TrainCode/README.md

 # TrainCode
-learning new langue and training project.
+learning new langues and training project. i will use it to hand in homework.